 Highlight the changes in watch command output

 You can add the -d option and watch will automatically highlight changes for us.
-Let’s take a look at this using the date command.
+Let’s take a look at this using the date command in Linux.
 I’ve included a screen capture to show how the highlighting behaves.

 Using pipes with watch